OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 ### 2.2.
 Basic Usage – Standalone

-The program "media_proxy" and SDK library will be installed on the system after the "build.sh" script run successfully.
-To run "Media Proxy", execute the below command:
+The program "media_proxy" and SDK library will be installed on the system after the successful execution of `build.sh` script.
+To run Media Proxy, execute the following command:

 ```bash
 media_proxy